 - Faculty and Staff Login

-Daniel Ahadi is a Lecturer in the School of Communication and a Research Associate at the Centre for Policy Studies on Culture and Communities at Simon Fraser University, Vancouver, Canada.
+Daniel Ahadi is a Lecturer in the School of Communication and an affiliated faculty member at The Digital Democracies Institute.
 His research focuses on the development of self and identity within the context of media, migration, globalization, and formation of transnational diasporas.
 His most recent publications include, "Disrupting the digital: Persian-language community radio in Stockholm and the continued relevance of analogue media in a digital age," in Sherry S. Yu and Matthew Matsaganis (Ed.), Ethnic media in the digital era (2019, Routledge), "Implementing First-Year Experience curriculum in a large lecture course: Opportunities, challanges, and myths" (with J. Pedri and D. Nichols) in The Canadian Journal of Higher Education, and "Ethnic Media and Acculturation," in Young Yun Kim’s International Encyclopaedia of Intercultural Communication (2018, Wiley).
 He is currently working on his co-edited volume, The Handbook of Ethnic Media in Canada (Forthcoming 2022, McGill-Queen's University Press), with Sherry S. Yu at University of Toronto and Ahmed Al-Rawi at Simon Fraser University.

 Future courses may be subject to change.